Wayampi: History

-The first Western documents about the Wayampi are Portuguese sources from 1690 mentioning the groups migration from the lower Xingu River to the Jari River, then northward along the Jari and Amapari rivers.
+The first Western documents about the Wayampi are Portuguese sources from 1690 mentioning the group's migration from the lower Xingu River to the Jari River, then northward along the Jari and Amapari rivers.
 The Wayampi had been fighting with the French colonialists.
 In 1738, a Jesuit mission opened on the river Oyapock near the current town of Camopi.
 The missionaries brought European diseases and caused a depopulation.
 In 1763, the Jesuits left and most of the population dispersed.
 From then on they became totally isolated.
 Reports from 1770 show a total population of 6,000, as compared with 835 in 1990.
-From 1820, some northern groups began making contact with French officials and Maroons, but most of the Wayampi continued their isolation in the Amazonian forest throughout the 18th and 19th century.
-The isolation was such, that only temporary canoes could be built.
+From 1820, some northern groups began making contact with French officials and Maroons, but most of the Wayampi continued their isolation in the Amazonian forest throughout the 18th and 19th centuries.
+The isolation was such that only temporary canoes could be built.

-Only in the 1940s were the villages of French Guiana contacted by geographers; the Wayampi were in a bad shape, diseases had ravaged the community, and the population was estimated at 230 people.
+Only in the 1940s were the villages of French Guiana contacted by geographers; the Wayampi were in bad shape, diseases had ravaged the community, and the population was estimated at 230 people.
 Two schools were built in 1956 and 1971.
-In the 1960s attempts were made in French Guiana to group the population into two bigger villages where the Wayampi had to live with the Teko.
-The attempts of concentration had limited success.
-The Wayampi did not have tribal government, therefore a granman (paramount chief) was installed according to the Maroon hierarchy, but failed to catch on.
+In the 1960s, attempts were made in French Guiana to group the population into two bigger villages where the Wayampi had to live with the Teko.
+The attempts at concentration had limited success.
+The Wayampi did not have a tribal government, therefore a granman (paramount chief) was installed according to the Maroon hierarchy, but failed to catch on.
 In the 1960s, the French Government contacted all tribes to ask them whether they wanted French citizenship.
 The Wayampi and the Teko were the only tribes who decided against citizenship.
 In 2000, they accepted French citizenship.

 In the late 1980s, gold was discovered near the river Camopi.
-Illegal gold miners moved into area, and the villages of Vila Brasil and Ilha Bela were established opposite the town of Camopi where the majority of the French Wayampi were concentrated.
-With the gold prospectors came the alcohol, prostitution and drugs.
+Illegal gold miners moved into the area, and the villages of Vila Brasil and Ilha Bela were established opposite the town of Camopi where the majority of the French Wayampi were concentrated.
+With the gold prospectors came alcohol, prostitution and drugs.
 In the early 21st century, the tribe started to build hamlets with subsistence farms several kilometres from the main settlements.
 By 2010, there were 45 hamlets, and most had left the main town of Camopi.

-In Brazil, as late as 1973 had FUNAI established contact with the Wayampi.
-Even as today the various Wayampi communities are moderately acculturated at best.
-In 1976 the construction of highway BR-210 passed through Wayampi territory which had limited contact to the outside world.
-In the 1980s the tribe attacked and construction of the highway halted and will probably never be completed.
+The Fundação Nacional dos Povos Indígenas did not establish contact with the Wayampi in Brazil until 1973.
+Today, the various Wayampi communities are moderately acculturated at best.
+In 1976, the construction of highway BR-210 passed through Wayampi territory which had limited contact to the outside world.
+In the 1980s, the tribe attacked and construction of the highway halted and will probably never be completed.
 Air reconnaissance has identified two subgroups of Wayampi which are probably uncontacted.
 The majority of the Brazilian population lives in the Terra Indígena Waiãpi (Wayampi Indigenous Territory), an autonomous district with restricted access, which had been established in 1996.